pippim/pippim.github.io/_posts/2018/2018-12-12-How-can-I-find-help-for-new-Ubuntu-users_.md

 type:         Answer
 tags:         documentation
 created_date: 2018-12-12 01:01:03
-edit_date:
+edit_date:    2024-02-06 12:29:07
 votes:        "2 "
 favorites:
-views:        "919 "
+views:        "999 "
 accepted:
-uploaded:     2024-01-28 17:32:41
+uploaded:     2024-02-14 06:19:08
 git_md_url:   https://github.com/pippim/pippim.github.io/blob/main/_posts/2018/2018-12-12-How-can-I-find-help-for-new-Ubuntu-users_.md
 toc:          false
 navigation:   false
 clipboard:    false
 ---

-There is a slick on-line [set of videos][1] you can access that replace the downloadable PDF's that seem to be missing for Ubuntu 18.04.
+There is on-line [documentation][1] you can access for **Lubuntu**.

-Rather than a name such as **Ubuntu 14.04** or **Ubuntu 16.04** that are referenced in [Karel's Answer][2], the videos simply refer to **Ubuntu Stable**.
-This could imply 14.04 and 16.04 which are not EOL (End of Life).
-However when you look at the video for "Switching Tasks" it appears to be geared towards Ubuntu 18.04 under Gnome Interface.

-There are three videos provided:

-- Launch Applications
-- Switching Tasks
-- Use Windows and Workspaces

-Additionally, there are links to readable topics (with lots of images and/or animations) for common tasks:
+There are links to readable topics (with lots of images and/or animations) for common tasks:

 - Browse the web
 - Change the date, time and timezone